Argentina sets floor under peso as reserves dwindle

 After Sunday’s election, the central bank announced it would tighten a restriction on dollar purchases to $200 per month for individuals, down from $10,000 a month, until December, in order to protect forex reserves.

-President-elect Fernandez will face a full array of economic woes when he takes over at the end of the year, including protecting reserves and dealing with a looming pile of debt amid complex negotiations with creditors.
+Argentina’s inflation is running at an annual rate of above 50%, interest rates are sky-high and the economy has been mired in recession for most of the last year.

+The peso, which has steadied since Argentine authorities imposed capital controls in September, was down 3.5% in October and has tumbled nearly 37% so far this year.

-Reporting by Jorge Otaola and Eliana Raszewski; Writing by Adam Jourdan; Editing by Bernadette Baum
+Reporting by Jorge Otaola and Eliana Raszewski; Writing by Adam Jourdan; Editing by Bernadette Baum and Diane Craft